Your vision is measured by your eyesight prescription.

 Astigmatism is a vision error that causes blurred or distorted vision.

-- Sph (sphere) – This measures whether you are long or short sighted
+- Sph (sphere) – This measures whether you are long or short-sighted

-With astigmatism, the curve of your eye horizontally will be more or less powerful than the curve of your eye vertically.
+With this condition, the curve of your eye horizontally will be more or less powerful than the curve of your eye vertically.
 This results in distortion of the light and blurred vision.
 In essence, the shape of your eyes is not perfectly spherical, and this causes the light to deviate from its true path.

 As we get older, like the rest of our body parts, our eyes start to lose their effectiveness.

-This condition is called Presbyopia and is a natural part of the aging process.
+This condition is called Presbyopia and is a natural part of the ageing process.
 It is often first experienced by men and women aged between 40 to 45 years old.
 Typically, objects close to us become blurred and is at this point we need reading glasses.